 - The session isn’t suitable with a baby around

-- If you genuinely cannot afford this fee – please get in touch and ask me about my low-income clinic where you can pay on a sliding scale depending on your circumstances
+- If you genuinely cannot afford this fee – please get in touch and ask me about my low-income clinic where you can pay on a sliding scale depending on your circumstances.
+These would need to take place on a Wednesday morning or Friday morning.

 - Juno mums are able to access this for a substantial subsidised fee

-- Read Francesca’s birth story as to how the Birth Trauma Recovery was the turning point in her birth preparation
+- Read Francesca’s birth story as to how these sessions were the turning point in her birth preparation

 - To book, please contact me